the-dext/the-dext.github.io/_posts/2022-09-04-2022-09-04-Autofixture-Basics-pt1.md

 ---
 layout: post
-title: AutoFixture Basics Part 1 - An Example Problem
+title: AutoFixture Basics Part 1
+subtitle: <span class='subtitle'>An Example Problem</span>
-draft: true
+draft: false
 publish: true
 tags: C# dotNet TDD Test-Driven-Development
 date: 2022-09-04 20:41 +0000
 excerpt_separator: <!--more-->
 ---

-# Do Your Unit Tests Feel Like a Ball & Chain?

-Have your simple unit tests evolved into monsters?
+Have your unit tests become a ball & chain?

-Are small changes in your application causing a disproportionate amount of code change in your test projects?
+Are small changes in your application breaking all of your unit tests?

-Do you now regret writing your unit tests ?
+Thinking about scrapping unit tests completely ?

 In this blog series I'll show some problems in the way unit tests are often written, and how you can take advantage of AutoFixture to help you get back to having unit tests that are a benefit instead of a burden.
 My goal is that by the end of the series you will a good understanding of AutoFixture and its benefits, and that you will feel confident enough to use it in your own projects.